Happy Heart Ranch

 » Back to Top «

-The Sacred Way of The Hunt, Hunter and Hunted
+The Sacred Way of The Harvest/Hunt

 To accept the role of assisting the buffalo to complete their journey and purpose was a war zone in my heart….to take a life and call it good, a gift, or Sacred!
 I also knew to take the lives of these intelligent and amazing teachers without embracing their request to do so would be a greater dishonoring.

-Fifteen years ago, I stood humbled and in awe as the first donated buffalo were delivered to the ranch.
+Fifteen years ago, I stood humbled and in awe as the first donated buffalo were delivered to The Ranch.
 I whispered, “Why have you come?
 What are you doing here?”
 They responded, “We are the Ancient Ones who have returned for the people.
 All people.
 Once we filled their bellies, sheltered their bodies and taught their Spirits…WE HAVE RETURNED.”

 When consuming or surrounding ourselves with the gifts of their bodies, we take on the imprint and qualities of their spirit.
 The courage, the honor, the wisdom and the enormous love and joy they share and live!
 This is their teaching we share.
-The Hunt is Sacred, The Hunter is Sacred, The Hunted is Sacred…because the spirit of respect and honor flows through each in collaboration and clear purpose.
+The Harvest is Sacred, The Hunter is Sacred, The Buffalo is Sacred…because the spirit of respect and honor flows through each in collaboration and clear purpose.

 Our harvest process reflects my Lakota heritage and what we hold as a very respectful and honoring way to complete the buffalo’s journey here.
 The ‘Hunt’ takes place at home, on their beloved mountain surrounded by their family.